Rekindling the flame of Montreal’s legendary Olympic Park

 “The emotion generated by the Olympic Park’s rich history lives at the heart of everything we do.”

-- Claude Auchu, Partner, Executive Chairman and Head of Design
+- Claude Auchu, Partner, CEO

 On the cusp of its 40th anniversary, the Olympic Park embarked on a major shift in both its vision and its public role.
 As one of Montreal’s must-see venues, it remains a choice destination for Montrealers, Quebecers and tourists alike.